-USE ONLY LISTED CHIMNEY SYSTEMS THAT ARE 6" DIAMETER UL.
+USE ONLY LISTED CHINNEY SYSTEMS THAT ARE 6" DIAMETER UL.
 103 TYPE HT, ALL FUEL, OR SOLID FUEL.
-MASONRY CHIMNEY SHOULD BE LISTED TO UL.
-1771.
-ONLY INSTALL INSERT INTO MASONMY OR UL.127 FACTORY BUILT FIREPLACE.
+MASONRY CHINNEY SHOULD BE LISTED TO UL 1777.
+ONLY INSTALL INSERT INTO MASONRY OR UL127 FACTORY BUILLT FIREPLACE.
 INSERT INSTALLATION MUST USE LISTED STAINLESS STEEL LINER.
 USE ONLY 24 MSG BLACK OR 25 MSG BLUED STEEL SINGLE WALL CONNECTOR FOR STANDARD CLEARANCE USE ONLY LISTED DOUBLE WALL CONNECTOR FOR REDUCED CLEARANCE AND MOBILE HOMES.
 SEE DIAGRAMS FOR STANDARD AND REDUCED CLEARANCE DIMENSIONS.
-USE ONLY U.L.
+USE ONLY UL.
 1618 TYPE 1 (EMBER PROTECTION) OR TYPE 2 (R-VALUE 1.0) HEARTH PAD OR EQUIVALENT.
 SEE DIAGRAM FOR HEARTH DIMENSIONS.

 This wood heater needs periodic inspection and repair for proper operation.
 Consult the owner's manual for further information.
-It is against federal regulations to operate this wood heater in a manner inconsistent with the operating instruction in the owner's manual
+It is against federal regulations to operate this wood heater in a manner inconsistent with the operating instruction in the owner's manual using cord wood.
+1.13 Grams per hour.
+Tested to ASTM 3053-2017.

-st MANUFACTURED BY:

-ies Inc.

-DR, KUMA STOVES INC

-50145 N OLD HWY 95

-RATHDRUM ID 83858
+MANUFACTURED BY: KUMA STOVES INC 50145 N OLD HWY 95 RATHDRUM ID 83858